jamesalmeida/pacman/README.md

 ## Description

 Pac-Man clone that runs in the browser.
+Wanted to see how far I can take it with everything in just a single HTML file.
+Uses HTML, CSS, Javascript.
+No libraries.

 ## Setup and Installation